arq5x/Hydra/README.md

 #Overview

-Hydra-Multi is a paired-end read structural variant discovery tool that is capable of integrating signals from hundreds of samples.
+Hydra-Multi is a paired-end read structural variant discovery tool that is capable of integrating signals from hundreds to thousands of samples.

 #Installation
 Below are the requirements and instructions for installation of Hydra-Multi.